Sophietje/Verification-Tool-Overview/Tools/Zelkova.md

 Uses [Z3](Solvers/SMT/Z3.md), [CVC4](Solvers/SMT/CVC4.md) and [[Z3Automata]] (in-house extension of Z3 to deal with regex).

 #### Comments:
-The way this tool should be used has significantly changed since the CAV '22 paper.
+The way this tool should be used has significantly changed by the CAV '22 paper.
 The tool now returns a detailed set of findings about the system instead of letting the user write specifications.

 #### URIs (github, websites, etc.):
 -